prajolshrestha/prajolshrestha.github.io/index.md

 ## Prajol Shrestha - The Github Page

 Hey everyone I'm Prajol, and welcome to the GitHub page!
+I'm writing content on a variety of topics, including:

+- Deep Learning
+- Computer Vision
+- Natural Language Processing
+- Audio and Speech Processing
+- Generative AI

+The content I create reflects how I would have wanted to learn about Multi-model Signal Processing.

 ## Recent Posts